uclapi/uclapi/README.md

 Windows: \venv\Scripts\activate
 ```

 You can tell you're in one by the first letters of a terminal/cmd prompt.
-The line should start with the name of your virtual environment for example
+The line should start with the name of your virtual environment for example:

 ```
 (venv)Your-Computer:your_project UserName$
 ```

-Once inside anything we run runs with this environment's version of python and the version's of any packages installed within it.
-This must be done whenever using our project and so before running *manage.py* or other python files remember to be in the virtual environment.
+Once activated anything we execute will run with this environment's version of python and the versions of any packages installed within it.
+This must be done whenever using our project and so before running *manage.py* or other python files remember to activate the virtual environment.

-Finally to exit this you simply type
+Finally to exit/deactivate the virtual environment you simply type:

 ```
 deactivate